dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/advanced/hosting-win32-content-in-wpf.md

 ### Instantiate the HwndHost Derived Class

 Finally, now that all the key and tab support is in place, you can put your <xref:System.Windows.Interop.HwndHost> into the larger WPF application.
-If the main application is written in [!INCLUDE[TLA2#tla_xaml](../../../includes/tla2sharptla-xaml-md.md)], the easiest way to put it in the right place is to leave an empty <xref:System.Windows.Controls.Border> element where you want to put the <xref:System.Windows.Interop.HwndHost>.
+If the main application is written in XAML, the easiest way to put it in the right place is to leave an empty <xref:System.Windows.Controls.Border> element where you want to put the <xref:System.Windows.Interop.HwndHost>.
 Here you create a <xref:System.Windows.Controls.Border> named `insertHwndHostHere`:

 ```xaml
 <Window x:Class="WPFApplication1.Window1"